iu-parfunc/lvars/README.md

 `get` operations that write to and read from shared variables.
-In this setting of shared mutable state, the trick that lambdapar employs to maintain determinism is that writes must be _monotonically increasing_ according to the partial order on a user-specified partially ordered set, and reads must make only limited observations of the states of variables -- for instance, in a lambdapar program it might be possible to observe that a store location containes "at least
+In this setting of shared mutable state, the trick that lambdapar employs to maintain determinism is that writes must be _monotonically increasing_ with respect to the partial order on a user-specified partially ordered set, and reads must make only limited observations of the states of variables -- for instance, in a lambdapar program it might be possible to observe that a store location containes "at least